 Waste generation from maintenance and repair activities is expected during the operation phase of the SPP and Fast Charging station.
 Possible wastes are given below.
 Waste generation due to maintenance and repair is expected during operation.
 For these wastes, they will be stored separately within the waste management system of Bağyurdu OIZ Directorate and sent to licensed facilities.
+The type and amount of waste will be low due to maintenance and repair activities.
+Therefore, the significance of the impact will be low.

-Table 37: Operation Phase Waste Table
+Table 37 Operation Phase Waste Table

 POSSIBLE WASTES DURING OPERATION

 WASTE TYPE WASTE CODE

 Domestic Wastewater -

 Household Waste 20 03 01

 Plastic packaging 15 01 02

 Glass Packaging 15 01 07

 Metal Packaging 15 01 04

 Paper and cardboard packaging 15 01 01

 Wooden packaging 15 01 03

 Mixed Metals 17 04 07

 Packages containing residues of dangerous substances or contaminated with dangerous substances 15 01 10

 Metallic packaging containing hazardous porous solid structure (e.g. asbestos), including empty pressure containers 15 01 11

-Absorbents contaminated with hazardous substances, filter materials, (oil filters if not otherwise specified) cleaning cloths 15 02 02
+Absorbents contaminated with hazardous substances, filter materials, (oil filters if not otherwise specified) cleaning cloths protective clothing 15 02 02

-protective clothing

 Absorbents, filter media, cleaning cloths, protective clothing other than 15 02 02 15 02 03

 Other engine, transmission and lubricating oils 13 02 08

 Oil filters 16 01 07

 Discarded electrical and electronic equipment containing hazardous parts other than 20 01 21 and 20 01 23 20 01 35

 Electronic waste 20 01 36

 Source Waste 12 01 03

 Cables containing oil, tar and hazardous substances 17 04 10

 cables other than 17 04 10 17 04 11

 Other batteries and accumulators 16 06 05

 End-of-life tire 16 01 03

 soil and rocks other than 17 05 03 17 05 04

 Soil and rocks containing hazardous substances 17 05 03

 Wastes subject to special treatment for collection and disposal to prevent infection 18 01 03

 Vegetable waste oil 20 01 26